osexpert/GoreRemoting/README.md

 Clients create proxies from service interfaces (typically in shared assembly).
 No support for MarshalByRef behaviour.
 Everything is by value.
 GoreRemoting does not use .proto files (Protobuf).
+Currently there is a limit of 20 method parameters.
+It is possible to increase it, possibly can increated to 30 if demand.
+But more than 30 won't happen.

 ## Callbacks from server to client
 It is not possible to callback to clients directly, callbacks must happen during a call from client to server.